zgibberish/rwtextool/README.md

 options:
-  -h, --help            show this help message and exit -a ATLAS_PATH, --atlas ATLAS_PATH
+  -h, --help            show this help message and exit -A, --auto-atlas      Automatically find and use the XML atlas matching the texture file name -a ATLAS_PATH, --atlas ATLAS_PATH
                         XML atlas file, the result unpacked images will be placed in a new directory
 ```